FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ![](https://lh3.googleusercontent.com/6hbY0qilAuvQkOJ41vHkyjRon_8kYYOyaFvalDXGR6qmB9mhnztmwkCg-YvY5ZglMMBDFuRoFmUzjtrmLCv019-JVZDEwzoC8Elbxw86PDOiP7NEy1GKixDKPuIJUIxDbMSKqg0CFnWYKn_JRNsu)

-To send a message it suffices to enter the message in the top field, and then specify the sender name in the field marked “sender”.
-Once finished, press “Send”.
+To send a message it suffices to enter the message in the top field, and then specify the sender name in the field marked "sender".
+Once finished, press "Send".

 # 7.0 Configure